Billy-Joshua/RIOncoScan-BreastCancerAI/README.markdown

  Overview
 RIOncoScan is a Java-based AI project for predicting breast cancer.
 It uses a neural network to classify tumors as **benign** or **malignant**.
-The system can load real-world datasets, train a model, evaluate accuracy, and save predictions to CSV.
+The system can load real-world datasets, train a model, evaluate accuracy, and save predictions to CSV

  Features
 - Loads CSV datasets with tumor features and labels (M/B)